 Targeted risk management

 Digitised data capture gives you unparalleled visualisation of your supply chain.
-This is particularly important for confirming country of origin and automatically validating certification status throughout the chain back to source.
+This is particularly important for confirming the country of origin and automatically validating certification status throughout the chain back to the source.
 Enabling you to understand risks not only of your direct suppliers but your indirect supply chains as well.

 This comprehensive view of your supply chain enables the adoption of a targeted and dynamic approach to risk.
-Ensuring that the knowledge and expertise of your business is invested into the critical areas of the supply chain.
+Ensuring that the knowledge and expertise of your business are invested into the critical areas of the supply chain.